kikocorreoso/brythonmagic/README.md

 * -p, --print: will show you the generated html code below the results obtained from the brython code.

 * -c, --container: you can define the name of the `div` container in case you want to 'play' with it in other cell.
-If you don't define an output the `div` will have and `id` with the following format 'brython-container-[random number between 0 and 999999]'
+If you don't define an output the `div` will have an `id` with the following format 'brython-container-[random number between 0 and 999999]'.
+Just one container name is accepted.
+If you pass more than one only the first one will be used and a warning will raise.

-* -i, --input: you can pass variables defined in the Python namespace separated by commas.
+* -i, --input: you can pass variables defined in the Python namespace separated by whitespaces.
 If you pass a python list it will be converted to a brython list, a python tuple will be converted to a brython tuple, a python dict will be converted to a brython dict, a python string will be converted to a brython string.

 * -h, --html: you can pass a string with html markup code.
 This html code will be inserted inside the div container.
 In this way you can avoid the generation of HTML markup code via a Brython script so you can separate the layout from the 'action'.
+Just one html markup code string name is accepted.
+If you pass more than one only the first one will be used and a warning will raise.

-* -s, --script: Use this option to provide and id to the script defined in the Brython code cell.
+* -s, --script: Use this option to provide an id to the script defined in the Brython code cell.
 Also, this value could be used to run the code of this cell in other brython cells.
+Just one script name is accepted.
+If you pass more than one only the first one will be used and a warning will raise.

 * -S, --scripts: Use this option to run code previously defined in other Brython code cells.
 The values should be the provided values in the -s/--script option in other Brython code cells.